-When you wake up from surgery, you will be in a recovery room near the operating theatre, then you will be taken back to your bed on the hospital ward.
+When you wake up from surgery, you will be in a recovery room near the operating theatre.
+Once you are fully conscious, you will be taken to your bed on the hospital ward.

 Tubes and drips

-You will have several tubes in place.
-You may have an intravenous (IV) drip to give you fluid and medicine, a tube in your abdomen to drain fluid from the operation site, and a small plastic tube (catheter) in your bladder to drain urine.
+You may have an intravenous (IV) drip to give you fluid and medicine, a tube in your abdomen to drain fluid from the operation site and a small plastic tube (catheter) in your bladder to drain urine.
 These tubes will be removed before you go home.

-After the catheter is removed, the nurses will perform a test to check that your bladder is emptying properly.
+After the catheter is removed from your bladder, the nurses will perform a test to check that your bladder is emptying properly.
 This is done by measuring the amount of urine you pass each time you go to the toilet, then using an ultrasound scan to check that your bladder is empty.
 It is a quick, painless test that is done on the hospital ward.

 Pain and discomfort

 After a major operation, it is common to feel some pain.
-You will be given pain relief medicine through a drip (intravenously) or via a catheter inserted in the spaces in the spine (epidural) or as a tablet.
-If you still have pain, your doctor or nurse can change your medicine to one that is more effective.
+You will be given pain medicine as a tablet, through a drip (intravenously) or through a catheter inserted in the spaces in the spine (epidural).
+If you still have pain, let your doctor or nurse know so they can change your medicine to one that provides more relief.

 Moving your legs

-While you are in bed, you may have to wear "calf compressors” around your lower legs.
-These act like a constant massage to help the blood in your legs circulate and prevent deep vein thrombosis (DVT).
-You will be encouraged to get out of bed and walk around as soon as you can.
+While you are in bed, you may have to wear compression stockings or “calf compressors” around your lower legs.
+These help the blood in your legs circulate and prevent blood clots forming in the deep veins of the legs or pelvis (deep vein thrombosis).
+You will be encouraged to walk around as soon as you can.

-You will spend up to a week in hospital after a hysterectomy, depending on the type of surgery you have.
+You will spend three to five days in hospital after a hysterectomy.
 The recovery time depends on the type of surgery and your fitness.
 You will be able to go home when the medical team is satisfied with your recovery and the results of your bladder function tests.
-See tips for recovering from surgery once you get home from hospital.

 “After the operation, I had radiation therapy daily for six weeks.
 The treatment made me feel very tired and also affected my bowels and bladder.